BCLawLibrary/practical-ai-in-30-days/day-21-a-peek-into-the-next-year.md

 ---
-title: "A Peek into the Next Year 🔮"
+title: "A Peek Into The Future 🔮"
 image-url: "https://res.cloudinary.com/dt5ug8amw/image/upload/v1738850248/Practical%20AI%20Literacy%20Challenges/Door_to_nowhere.jpg"
 image-alt: "An art nouveau style door on the beach with the ocean in the background"
 image-description: "Made with Midjourney: an art nouveau doorway to nowhere. set on the beach --chaos 25 --ar 6:5 --style raw --profile v3l7vfp --stylize 250"
 tags: ["AI Literacy", "Future Perspectives", "Emerging Trends", "Future Skills"]
 ---

-# Day 21: A Peek into the Next Year 🔮
-### 🎯 **Objective:**
+## 🎯 Objective:

 Explore AI agents, multimodal interactions, and new features coming in the near future by experimenting with real-time live-streaming AI.

 ### 🛠️ **Tools:**

-- **Google AI Studio** (Free) \- [Google AI Studio](https://aistudio.google.com/)
+- **Google AI Studio** (Free) - [Google AI Studio](https://aistudio.google.com/)
-- **ChatGPT Plus** with Advanced Voice Mode ($20/month) \- [OpenAI ChatGPT](https://chat.openai.com/)
+- **ChatGPT Plus** with Advanced Voice Mode ($20/month) - [OpenAI ChatGPT](https://chat.openai.com/)
 - [**Google Project Astra**](https://deepmind.google/technologies/project-astra/) (Experimental, waitlist for now)

-### 📝 **Challenge:**

-Today's challenge is to explore the real-time multimodal capabilities of AI models.
-These AI tools can now “see” using your webcam/phone camera, hear you using your device’s microphone, and respond in real time.
-They are also capable of responding in various modalities including text, audio, and images.
-Here's what you'll do:

-**Important Note:** You'll need to use a personal Gmail account as BC Google Workspace accounts cannot access AI Studio at this time.
-While you can't use your BC email, you can still explore the tools using a personal Google account.

-1. **Explore Google AI Studio**

-   - Visit [Google AI Studio](https://aistudio.google.com/live) and explore their free “Stream Realtime” offerings.
-   - Engage in a short interaction using their multimodal tools.
-Ideas to try:
-     - Ask the AI to describe an object you show via your camera.
-     - Use your webcam to have the AI recognize handwritten notes or sketches.
-     - Get help with something on your computer such as learning a new software interface.
-     - Share your screen and have it check why your students can't see content on Canvas
-2. **Try OpenAI's Real-Time AI Streaming**

-   - If you have **ChatGPT Plus**, try the advanced voice mode on mobile or desktop.
-   - Talk to ChatGPT and ask it to help you complete a live task or talk through situations, such as:
-     - Talk through an idea, get help with planning an event, or just ask about something you’re interested in using voice rather than text input
-     - Helping you troubleshoot a simple issue by showing it to the camera or simply using your voice and get step by step instructions as you go
-     - Get winter plant care tips by sharing your camera on mobile and showing your indoor plants to ChatGPT
+---

-### Understanding AI Agents 🤖
+## Understanding AI Agents 🤖

-If I could look into the crystal ball and predict one thing about 2025, it would be that you're going to hear A LOT about AI agents.
+If I could look into the crystal ball and predict one thing about the rest of 2025 and beyond, it would be that you're going to hear A LOT about AI agents.
 Think of AI agents as your personal digital assistants that can take action on your behalf.
 Unlike regular chatbots that just respond to questions, agents can:

 1. **Watch and Learn**: They observe how you work and understand your preferences
 2. **Take Initiative**: They can perform actions or complete tasks without constant direction